Jesus was resurrected

 -- 1 Timothy 6:13-16 (NKJV)

-Out of context, it seems like Paul say Jesus is God and that Jesus is Sovereign, King of kings, Lord of lords, immortal and almighty, but Paul refers to two persons: "God Who... and before Christ Jesus who...".
+Often people confuse the subjects of Paul's letter by saying Jesus is God and that Jesus is Sovereign, King of kings, Lord of lords, immortal and almighty, but Paul refers to two persons: "God Who... and before Christ Jesus who...".
 The question is who is the "He" to "Whom" the attributes apply?

 If these attributes apply to Jesus then all of them should apply: